mlochbaum/BQN/doc/order.md

 But what's the inverse `q` of a permutation `p`?
 Our requirement is that `𝕩 ≡ q⊏p⊏𝕩` for any `𝕩` with the same length as `p`.
 Setting `𝕩` to `↕≠p` (the identity permutation), we have `(↕≠p) ≡ q⊏p`, because `p⊏↕≠p` is just `p`.
 But if `p` is a permutation then `∧p` is `↕≠p`, so our requirement could also be written `(∧p) ≡ q⊏p`.
 Now it's all coming back around again.
 We know exactly how to get `q`!
 Defining `q←⍋p`, we have `q⊏p ↔ (⍋p)⊏p ↔ ∧p ↔ ↕≠p`, and `q⊏p⊏𝕩 ↔ (q⊏p)⊏𝕩 ↔ (↕≠p)⊏𝕩 ↔ 𝕩`.

 The fact that Grade Up inverts a permutation is useful in itself.
 Note that this applies to Grade Up specifically, and not Grade Down.
 This is because the identity permutation is ordered in ascending order.
-Grade Down would actually invert the reverse of a permutation, which is unlikely to be useful.
+Grade Down would invert the reverse of a permutation, which is unlikely to be useful.
 So the ordinals idiom that goes in the opposite direction is actually not `⍒⍒` but `⍋⍒`.
 The initial grade is different, but the way to invert it is the same.

 ### Stability

-When sorting an array, we usually don't care how matching cells are ordered relative to each other (although it's possible to detect it by using fill elements carefully.
+When sorting an array, we usually don't care how matching cells are ordered relative to each other (although as mentioned above it's possible to detect it by using fill elements carefully.
 They maintain their ordering).
 Grading is a different matter, because often the grade of one array is used to order another one.

         ⊢ t ← >⟨ "dog"‿4, "ant"‿6, "pigeon"‿2, "pig"‿4 ⟩